Fish farm manager

-Fish farming management is a huge part of aquaculture industry and would suit someone with a background in science but also business and management skills
+Fish farming management is a huge part of the aquaculture industry and would suit someone with a background in science but also business and management skills

 Fish farming, or aquaculture as it's commonly known, is an intensive animal husbandry business.
-The work involves managing and maintaining fish habitats throughout the year, taking care of stock health and welfare issues and feeding the fish either manually or using automated machinery.
+The work involves managing and maintaining fish habitats throughout the year, taking care of stock health and welfare issues and either feeding the fish manually or using automated machinery.

 Responsibilities